How WIN Started

 With the assistance of the GSB and dedicated resources from the GSB Alumni Relations staff, WIN volunteers have been working hard since 2006, turning the germ of a great idea into a full-fledged virtual community for all 4,500 GSB alumnae.
 WIN's efforts are coordinated by the WIN Advisory Committee, which provides the GSB with external perspective and feedback on various WIN and GSB initiatives to assist women.

-The easiest way to describe WIN is that it is simply an invitation to connect - with alumnae you might already know, and with GSB women you don't yet know, but who possibly might be able to assist you or you them, and with the GSB itself.
+The easiest way to describe WIN is that it is simply an invitation to connect - with alumnae you might already know, with GSB women you don't yet know, but who might be able to assist you or you them, and with the GSB itself.
 It is women who choose to make themselves available to share their expertise, contacts and experience with others who might seek it but who also might want to tap into the expertise, contacts and experience of others.
 The subject matter can be anything, but most of all WIN is there to help GSB women achieve their goals - for their businesses, their careers, and their lives in their communities and homes.
 The vision of WIN is to help women remove barriers to their becoming successful leaders in whatever their chosen field.

 - Admissions - Increase the pool of talented women interested in attending business school